 For wells known to be representative of the deep, principal producing aquifer, nitrate is the predominant groundwater quality constituent of concern.
-Of the wells sampled, 27 wells have nitrate concentrations in groundwater at or above half the drinking water MCL for nitrate, with 8 of those at or above the MCL.
+Nine wells have nitrate concentrations in groundwater above the drinking water MCL for nitrate, with an additional three environmental wells above the MCL in the shallow aquifer, and three additional monitoring points for effluent or pond water in hydraulic connection with the shallow aquifer.

 Wells with elevated nitrate concentrations in groundwater exist throughout the NMMA.
 Groundwater produced from wells with nitrate concentrations above the MCL may be treated to reduce nitrate concentrations, blended with other sources to reduce nitrate concentrations, or used exclusively for irrigation where nitrate is not a concern.

-In the shallow aquifer, high nitrogen concentrations in groundwater are observed in monitoring wells near the Southland wastewater facility and in environmental monitoring wells at the P66 refinery.
-Both locations are regularly monitored and neither is known to have an impact on drinking water supplies.
+In the shallow aquifer, high nitrate concentrations in groundwater are observed in monitoring wells near the Southland wastewater facility and in environmental monitoring wells at the P66 refinery, as well as in holding ponds associated with agricultural groundwater pumping.
+These locations are monitored and are not known to have an impact on drinking water supplies.